OXID-eSales/oxideshop_ce/tools/MigrateDb/readme.txt

 How to update your db:

 1. Execute 1-updateDb.sql SQL.
-   This file adds 14 mapping tables (oxarticle2shop, oxcategories2shop,...), but skips indices yet for large tables.
+   This file adds 14 mapping tables (oxarticle2shop, oxcategories2shop,...), but skips indices.
    Also OXMAPID fields are added to original tables (oxarticles, ...)

 2. Regenerate the shop views from subshop admin area